-My Mentorship Story
+My Mentoring Story

-When I was approximately two years into building my business, I found myself at a crossroad, and decided to seek the professional advice of a nationally recognized business coach by joining her mentoring program.
+When I was approximately two years into building my business, I found myself at a crossroad and decided to seek the professional advice of a nationally recognized business coach by joining her mentoring program.

 This was a big step.
 It was a significant investment of both money and time, and despite her professional successes and accolades, it didn’t take me long to realize that she was not the right fit for me.
 She was unable to relate to my specific challenges, and therefore her perspective and advice was limited in those areas.

 Don’t get me wrong, she is an awesome person and I admire her to this day, but she lacked the understanding and perspective of the obstacles I faced, both as a working mom, and those unique to the professional organizing industry.